dsorrentino/director-tools/README.md

   - Copies all logs into the logs directory

 Script: overcloud_create_vms.sh
 Description: Used for creating a lab-like environment on a single KVM host.
+The defaults for number and
+             size of the VM's is obtained from environment/overcloud.env.
+User is prompted for settings and changes are persisted to the file for future runs.
 Functions:
   - Prompts & creates the various networks for the overcloud
   - Number of NIC's is configureable for each node type (control, compute, ceph-storage)